bztsrc/jslogo/README.md

 Loosely compatible with original logo.
 I've used "main(w,h)" as the main function, which receives screen dimensions.
 That function cannot be called directly.
 Command arguments are separated by comma and variables are not prefixed by colon.
 It was easier to parse this way.
 Other keywords little bit modified, like "rand variable, min, max" which will generate a random number between [min, max) and will store it in the given variable.

-Don't expect failsafes in code loading, I've just provided a way to load ".lgo" files as they were saved.
+Don't expect failsafes in code loading, I've just provided a way to load logo files as they were saved.
 It is definitely not for importing hand written source code.
 Executing the code on the other hand does syntactically check commands, and provides visual feedback along with error messages on JavaScript console.

 Interface
 ---------